CIRS Mold Toxicity Treatment in Chevy Chase, VA

 - Mold symptoms can manifest in vastly different ways depending on the patient.

 After understanding the points above, it's no wonder that mold poisoning can be hard to diagnose.
 Fortunately, integrative and functional holistic medicine providers and wellness centers like Proactive Wellness are flipping the proverbial script.
-Unlike traditional clinics, our team considers environmental factors that can affect patient health and has advanced training to provide mold poisoning treatment in Chevy Chase, MD.
+Unlike traditional clinics, our team considers environmental factors that can affect patient health and has advanced training to provide mold poisoning treatment in Chevy Chase, VA.

 Now that you understand why mold symptoms are so hard to diagnose let's take a closer look at five of the most common indicators of mold sickness.